pm67nz/hpc_training/_lessons/004-programming-environment.md

 ```
 The resulting executable will not run on older processors, such as the Broadwell family which is used for the upcoming HPC1.
 Codes will either crash with an "illegal instruction" error, or display an error message if built with an Intel compiler.

-### Compiler Wrappers
+### Compiler Drivers

-The Cray environment provides compiler wrappers, which should be used to compile Fortran, C, and C++ code:
+The Cray environment provides compiler drivers, which should be used to compile Fortran, C, and C++ code:

 ```
 ftn -o simpleMpiF90 simpleMpi.f90 # compile Fortran code